HopelessCompass/kcollect/README.md

 It's like Graylog, but works locally.

 Instruction:
 It's easy to use.
 Just add your log files in config.yml file and start/restart service.
-Program will automatically implement at start of message a nickname of file which you set up in config, file's location and timestamp
+Program will automatically implement at the start of the message a nickname of file which you set up in config, file's location and timestamp

 How to run:
 1. sudo touch /etc/systemd/system/logcollector.service